garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 G.add_edge("Equal Opportunity", "Policy", description="Value criteria guiding policy")
 ```

-In the above example, we add three entities and then define two directed edges: one indicating the policy delivers funds to the school districts, and another indicating that a cultural value influences the policy.
+In the above example, I add three entities and then define two directed edges: one indicating the policy delivers funds to the school districts, and another indicating that a cultural value influences the policy.
 Each edge carries a textual description (`description`) to explain the nature of that delivery.
 In a full application, these operations would be done through a user-friendly interface, but having a programmatic API (like shown) is important for extensibility – it allows advanced users or other software services to modify the SFM content directly, or to script the creation of large matrices.

 Additionally, the platform could integrate with version control or project management systems if organizations need to track changes to the model over time.
 Since policies and environments change, an **editable and expandable SFM** means users can update entities or add new ones as new research or real-world changes occur, without starting from scratch.